dc435/LegalEssay_GPT/README.md

 The production of the essays is achieved in *main.ipynb* notebook.
 An OpenAI API key is required to access the model.

 The results analysis from the original thesis can be reproduced using the tools in the *results.ipynb* notebook.

+This code was produced and is publised for the purposes of academic research only.